spherex-dev/nginx-route-manager/readme.md

 This container image is available [here](https://hub.docker.com/r/spherexdev/nginx-route-manager).
 Code to create this container is located on [github](https://github.com/spherex-dev/nginx-route-manager).

+If you are interested in learning about the use case for dynamic routing, an article about is available on our [development blog](https://www.spherex.dev/a-dynamic-route-manager-for-nginx/).

 ## How to run this container

 This container can be started using the following command: